Atlantic Airways: History

 Flights were launched to Reykjavík in 1995 in co-operation with Icelandair, and also to Narsarsuaq in Greenland in the summer months, in co-operation with Icelandair.
 The latter half of the 1990s saw Billund in Denmark and Aberdeen in the UK added to Atlantic Airways' flight schedule.
-In 2004, Icelandair ceased operating their own flights to Vágar, albeit retaining their partnership with Atlantic Airways.
+In 2004, Icelandair ceased operating its own flights to Vágar, albeit retaining its partnership with Atlantic Airways.
 Maersk Air also ceased flights to Vágar in 2004, leaving Atlantic Airways as the only regularly scheduled operator to the Faroe Islands.

 The growing list of destinations and increasing passenger numbers, together with the stabilisation of the airline's finances, saw a second BAe 146 added to the fleet in 2000.
 This new aircraft meant services to London Stansted in England and the Norwegian capital Oslo added to the network.
 Growth in tourism on the islands has also enabled flights to Aalborg, Stavanger, Stord and Edinburgh.
-However, for the 2006 season services to Stord have been discontinued, and Edinburgh replaced by the Shetland Islands.
-Atlantic Airways also entered the UK domestic market in 2006, becoming the only carrier to offer a direct service between Shetland and London, which it did on a twice weekly basis.
+However, for the 2006 season, services to Stord have been discontinued, and Edinburgh replaced by the Shetland Islands.
+Atlantic Airways also entered the UK domestic market in 2006, becoming the only carrier to offer a direct service between Shetland and London, which it did on a twice-weekly basis.
 The UK domestic operation ceased in 2008.

 Atlantic Airways also operates a domestic service by helicopter, in many instances a vital connection to many of the islands, which otherwise can only be reached by sea.
 The helicopter has proved a vital tool on the islands since the 1960s, when helicopters from Danish coast guard vessels patrolling the Faroes undertook a variety of tasks, including ferrying equipment and supplies between the islands.
-The government hired a helicopter in 1978 for these tasks, but in the 1980s a commercial public helicopter service was launched linking each of the islands using two Bell 212 helicopters.
+The government hired a helicopter in 1978 for these tasks, but in the 1980s, a commercial public helicopter service was launched linking each of the islands using two Bell 212 helicopters.